jdspugh/jdspugh.github.io/_posts/2023-03-23-github-pages-toc.md

 ## CSS

-This CSS applies formatting to the table of contents for mobile devices.
-The CSS also includes some code for numbering the table of contents headings.
+This CSS applies formatting to the table-of-contents for mobile devices.
+The CSS also includes some code for numbering the table-of-contents headings.

 ```css
 #toc-outer {